5. Teaching Prepositions of Place : The Dead Fish Mystery

 ‘There’s a fat, lazy cat on the rug.’

-The teacher highlights the use of ‘the’ after the noun (a rug) is introduced in the first sentence.
+The teacher highlights the first use of ‘the’ after the noun (a rug) has been introduced in the opening sentence.

 4) Next to the cat, the teacher draws a sock.